Scorsazy/auto-annotated-pepe/content/pages/index.md

   - elementId: ''
     colors: colors-a
     backgroundSize: full
-    title: THE TALE OF PYRO PEPE
+    title: 'THE TALE OF PYRO PEPE: The Frog Who Loved Fire...'
     subtitle: >-
       Once upon a time, deep within the marshes of Pepeville, lived a small green frog named Pyro Pepe.
 Unlike other young frogs who spent their days